 How Do I Earn Sweat Equity Hours?

 - Help build a Garland Habitat home on a scheduled build day.

 - Work in the Greater Garland Habitat ReStore.

 - Act as an Ambassador for our program and attend community outreach events.

-All sweat equity must be properly recorded and submitted to the Family Support Committee.
+All sweat equity must be properly recorded and submitted to the Community Outreach Manager on a monthly basis.